bfeher/BFRadialWaveHUD/README.md

 Usage
 ---------
 >Be sure the check out the included demo app to see examples on how to use BFRadialWaveHUD.

-Add the _BFRadialWaveHUD_ header and implementation files to your project.
-(BFRadialWaveHUD.h & BFRadialWaveHUD.m)
+Add the contents of the two directories, `Classes` and `Resources` to your project either manually or via cocoapods.
-as well as the _BFRadialWaveHUD_ XIB file to your project.
-(BFRadialWaveHUD.xib)

 ### Working Example
 ```objective-c